 Tech talent has many opportunities, but they don’t want just another job.
 They want to be part of a company that shapes the future.
 They want to find a purpose in work and a company that will do good for society and impacts the world.
 That is probably the biggest challenge with hiring tech talent: creating such working opportunities.

 Facing the talent shortage in tech may cause many downfalls to your organization, so prepare yourself on time.
 The first step to take is to reevaluate your tech hiring and sourcing process and make it simple and effective.
-Create a good benefits program and raise the budget for tech positions.
+Create a good benefits program and raise the budget for tech positions to hire skilled tech talent.
 Don't shy away from implementing the creative hiring tactics we mentioned earlier to attract technical talents.
 Finally, expand your search to find the hottest tech talent.
 Your perfect tech fit may be across the globe!